joehahn/exes-n-ohs/README.md

 also labelled as being a member of either the X, O, or B classes depending upon where its (x,y) coordinates reside within following decision boundary:<br />
 ![](figs/decision_boundary.png)<br />
-A record is designated as a member of the X class if its (x,y) coordinates places it within the green X. Or else it can be a member of the red O class, or the blue background B class.
-To produce this plot, execute the _decision_boundaries.ipynb_ notebook to generate the mock (x,y) data and to plot this system's decision boundaries.
+A record is designated a member of the X class if its (x,y) coordinates places it within the green X. Or else it can be a member of the red O class, or the blue background B class.

 ### classifying noisy data